ahussainNCL/ahussainNCL/README.md

 ##  **About Me**
 <br>

-- First year Undergraduate at Newcastle University.
+- Second year Undergraduate at Newcastle University.
 - Partaking in a Computer Science degree.
 - Self-taught in several languages as shown below.
 - Developed several projects showcasing my abilities.